Tropfchen/ComfyUI-Embedding_Picker/README.md

 # Use

-Simply connect `Embedding Picker` node, that you will find in `utils` menu, in between _CLIP Encoding_ and _Text Multiine_ or other similar nodes.

-You can also right click on _CLIP Encoding_ node, and choose `Prepend Embedding Picker` to place and link one automatically.
+Right click on the _CLIP Text Encode_ node and select the top option 'Prepend Embedding Picker'.
+This will create the node itself and copy all your prompts.
-Similar option exists on `Embedding Picker` node itself, feel free to use both multiple times to chain more nodes.
+A similar option exists on the `Embedding Picker' node itself, use this to quickly chain multiple embeddings.

+You can also find the node in `utils` menu.

+By default the embedding will be the placed as first prompt, and will result in such text

+> embedding:EasyNegative.pt, text, watermark

-By default the embedding will be set as the first prompt, set `append` to True if you prefer it to be the last one.
+Set `append` to True if you prefer it to be at the end, i. e.

+> text, watermark, embedding:EasyNegative.pt

-## Example Workflow:
+## Example Workflow

 ![Example](example_workflow.png)